Oxford sells lookup data—definitions and synonyms for embedding in products. Linguabase is a complete vocabulary stack built for word games.

 Oxford’s thesaurus is excellent at what it does — finding substitute words.
 But that’s a different problem than finding associated concepts.

 Oxford helps writers find substitute words.
-Linguabase helps applications find where users’ minds might go — including senses (pool shots, aviation banking, blood banks) that thesauruses don’t cover at all.
+Linguabase helps applications find where users’ minds might go—including senses (card games, guitar parts, dental work) that thesauruses don’t cover at all.
+See how we build sense-aware associations →

 Definition Comparison